Table Of Contents

 What is the difference between FinOps and DevOps?

-Like DevOps, FinOps aims to transform cultures and practices, and it uses various tools.
-But while DevOps emphasizes delivering high-quality software at speed, FinOps focuses on optimizing engineering cost efficiency.
+Like DevOps, FinOps aims to transform cultures and practices and uses various tools.
+However, while DevOps emphasizes delivering high-quality software at speed, FinOps focuses on optimizing engineering cost efficiency.

 Is FinOps about reducing cloud costs?

 The end result of FinOps can be savings — but it doesn’t need to be.
-As the FinOps Foundation puts it, “FinOps is about making money.”
+The FinOps Foundation says, “FinOps is about making money.”
 FinOps-based decisions can range from pinpointing where to cut costs to improve overall margins to which high-margin products to invest more money in to maximize ROI.